quintesse/leyden-perf-test/README.md

 ### Select Driver

-Drivers are responsible for actually testing, or "friving", the test applications.
+Drivers are responsible for actually testing, or "driving", the test applications.
 You can select the one you want to use like this:

 ```bash
 ./run test -d oha sqpc/*